 COMMUNITY CHIPPER PROGRAM

 Welcome to the Mendocino County Fire Safe Council’s (MCFSC) 2020 Community “Chipper Day” Program.
-A Chipper Day is when the MCFSC< individual(s) or a neighborhood group organizes multiple homes or properties in the same area to do defensible space and/or roadside clearing projects and we arrange to have a chipper crew come chip all of the limbs and brush and either scatter or haul it away – which significantly reduces the cost and labor involved in making your neighborhood and home safer in the event of a wildfire.
+A Chipper Day is when individual(s) or a neighborhood group organize multiple homes or properties in the same area to do defensible space and/or roadside clearing projects.
+Then we arrange to have a chipper crew come chip all of the limbs and brush and either scatter or haul it away – which significantly reduces the cost and labor involved in making your neighborhood and home safer in the event of a wildfire.

 Currently the MCFSC has funding for a number of chipper days that can happen throughout Mendocino County.